pejuang-kode/zavi.family/apps/docs/src/pages/docs/react-frameworks.md

 ### Remix Streaming Exploration

 In my [Menyongsong Transisi Web](https://zainf.dev/belajar-6) talk, I explored how to use Remix streaming.
-At that time, Next.js' streaming feature was still in beta, while it was already available as a stable version in Remx.
+At that time, Next.js' streaming feature was still in beta, while it was already available as a stable version in Remix.
 It seemed that Remix had advanced faster than Next.js on this side.

 However, Remix's streaming feature also came with caveats.
 Quoting from their official [Streaming](https://remix.run/docs/en/1.19.2/guides/streaming) documentation,